gilbertduenas/GettingAndCleaningData/CodeBook.md

 List of data text files.

--subject_train.txt
--subject_test.txt

--X_train.txt
--X_test.txt

--y_train
--y_test.txt

--features.txt
--activity_labels.txt
+- subject_train.txt
+- subject_test.txt

+- X_train.txt
+- X_test.txt

+- y_train
+- y_test.txt

+- features.txt
+- activity_labels.txt

 List of variables

--trainSubject
--testSubject
+- trainSubject
+- testSubject
--dataSetSubject - combination of trainSubject and testSubject
+- dataSetSubject - combination of trainSubject and testSubject

--trainX
--testX
+- trainX
+- testX
--dataSet - XtrainX and testX
+- dataSet - XtrainX and testX

--trainY
--testY
--dataSetY
+- trainY
+- testY
+- dataSetY

+## Functions and Transformations

+- grep() is used to extract the mean and standard deviation
+- cbind() is used to group extracted data sets into a complete set
+- ddply() is used to create the final data text